 UNIV 100: The Student in the University

 The Student in the University is a 1-credit course designed to assist students in their successful transition to the University of Maryland (UM) and to serve as an extended orientation to campus living and learning.
 Students will begin to better understand themselves and those around them within the context of the UM community.
-Specific sections for students interested in STEM will allow students to learn together and build a sense of community among students with similar interests.
-Additionally, this course will help students begin their exploration of the world of STEM and the many avenues to a successful career.
-SES UNIV 100 sections will only be offered in the Fall semester.
+Specific sections for students interested in business will allow students to learn together and build a sense of community among students with similar interests.
+Additionally, this course will help students begin their exploration of the world of business and the many avenues to a successful career.
+BES UNIV 100 sections will only be offered in the Fall semester.

-UNIV 107: STEM Exploration Series Colloquium
+UNIV 108: Business Exploration Series Colloquium

-- Must be a current Letters and Sciences student.
+- Must be a current Letters and Sciences student